Notice regarding the quality of machine translation

 Any breach or action contrary to these rules may be the subject of a conviction or a ban on practising.

-To go further Article L. 321-4 of the Code of Commerce.
+For further information: Article L. 321-4 of the Code of Commerce.

 The professional who auctions property is deemed to act as an agent of the owner of these propertys.
 Also, he cannot make the purchase on his own account or the sale of the owner's property.

-To go further Article L. 321-5 of the Code of Commerce.
+For further information: Article L. 321-5 of the Code of Commerce.

 The professional faces a two-year prison sentence and a fine of 375,000 euros if he proceeds or has one or more voluntary sales of furniture at public auctions: